Gallahorn/Ultraviolence/Advanced features.md

     Flashlight - Keybind it to what you want in CET Bindings

+    Huditor - Make sure you turn on the HUD and minimap with the LimitedHud keys before trying to move the HUD around.

-    Huditor - Shift-U and then arrowkeys left and right to select different objects.
+              Shift-U and then arrowkeys left and right to select different objects.
               Scroll to make them bigger/smaller.
               Drag around with the mouse to move them.
               X to reset all the Widgets.